 - Fava beans: wonderful in salads.
 Try ‘Sciabola Verde’

 Chicory, another name for edible plants in the Cichorium genus, is used in Italian salads, soups, and even pasta.
-It’s often paired with beans, so I definitely recommend growing both!
+It’s often paired with beans, so I recommend growing both!

 The two most popular choices are: